 In order to address this concern, we need to take a closer look at what cholesterol is and how it is often misunderstood.

-First, cholesterol is good!
+For starters, cholesterol is good!

 In fact, it is vital for life!
 We use it to make hormones, repair and strengthen cells, transfer and absorb nutrients, improve gut health, and fight against inflammation.